Hélène H

 Clem F

-Clem (she/her) is a Bonnier Books UK editor based in Scotland.
+Clem Flanagan (she/her) is an editor with a decade of experience in publishing, including four years at Bonnier Books UK.
 She has an MLitt in Publishing Studies from the University of Stirling and a BA in Creative Writing and English Literature from the London Metropolitan University, and was longlisted for the 2019 Mslexia Novel Competition.
-She has worked as a freelance developmental editor, copy-editor and proofreader in genre fiction for nearly a decade, and now edits and commissions fiction for Black & White Publishing and Ink Road within BBUK.
-Her favourite genres are YA, fantasy, commercial fiction and (cosy) crime.
-When she’s not at work or writing her own novels, she spends her time wild swimming or renovating her cottage with her husband.
+She has completed the CIEP's Copy-Editing 1 and 2 courses.
+She specialises in romance, commercial fiction, fantasy and YA.
 Clem is a Market editor.

 Interests: commercial fiction, YA, fantasy, crime and romance.